 Let us further consider what we have said about textures of particles, and the fact that neutrinos are of mixed texture.
 Neutrinos receive footprints of whatever surface they were last in contact with.
 This is information that neutrinos take with them as they return back into the field.

 A consequence of this is that there must be electric pressure inside electrons and protons.
 The walls inside electrons are predominantly negatively charged, and the walls inside protons are predominantly positively charged.
 In both cases we have a situation in which neutrinos will tend to stay inside.
-This makes electrons and protons more like inflated balls than saggy balloons.
-It makes them bouncy, as required for the bouncing electron hypothesis.
+This makes electrons and protons inflated and bouncy, as required for the bouncing electron hypothesis.

-On a final note, the relationship between the aether and what we call space should not be forgotten.
-Space is a void filled with aether.
-When we manipulate the aether, we are in fact manipulating space itself.
+On a final note, the relationship between the aether and space must not be forgotten.
+Space is an aether filled void.
+When we manipulate the aether, we are manipulating space itself.

 Coulomb’s law as availability, probability and geometry

-Let us now consider Coulomb’s law to see if we can arrive at this ourselves by simply applying what we have discussed so far.
+Let us now consider Coulomb’s law to see if we can arrive at this by applying what we have discussed so far.

 Coulomb’s law states that the force of attraction or repulsion between two point charges, q1 and q2, can be calculated from the strength of the charges themselves, the distance separating them, r, and a constant k.
 The formula states that the force F equals k multiplied by the product of q1 and q2, divided by the square of r.